 About the College

 The College and its distinguished faculty are committed to advancing the science and practice of management through basic, applied, and instructional research in the various disciplines of business.
 The College maintains strong connections to business professions and the community through participation in professional organizations, a commitment to community service, and dedication to providing opportunities for lifelong learning.
-Drexel's LeBow College of Business—fully accredited by AASCB-International—offers four distinct undergraduate degrees, twelve majors, ten minors and three certificate programs.
+Drexel's LeBow College of Business—fully accredited by AASCB-International—offers two distinct undergraduate degrees, Bachelors of Science in Business Administration that has 11 major options and 5 co-majors, and Bachelors of Science in Business and Engineering, plus an option in 16 minors and 2 certificate programs.

 About the Curriculum